• Skip to main content

 Coincidentally, just a week before our visit, another relative of one of the crew had visited the cemetery.
 He left a note in the guest book (found in metal boxes at every cemetery) that gave us some personal information about the day these men died.
 They had been on a bombing raid over the rail yards in Cambrai.
 The war was being won.
 The men were heading back to their base in England to make it in time for the local dance that evening.

-Sadly, they did not get there.
+Sadly, they did not arrive.

 Learning this small piece of personal information, made our visit that much more emotional and intimate.